DoubleClickPreferred/folder-layout/duplicati/README.md

   backup/                 --> contains all the backed up files of the C:/home/static/ folder
     my_backup_is_here.txt --> empty file to indicate to Duplicati where to store the backup files home/
-    duplicati/            --> source or copy of all files to perform backups and restores
+    duplicati/            --> image of C:/home/duplicati/, scripts of backups and restores + the Duplicati database file

 R:/
   repositories/